 “Why are you apologizing,” Wei Wuxian said slowly, “if you’ve already made up your mind?”

 Jiang Cheng shuddered.
 He seemed to realize just how tightly he was holding Wei Wuxian’s shoulder; his fingers loosened and left him entirely.

 The weight of them remained on Wei Wuxian’s skin.

 “You can’t shelter them all,” Jiang Cheng said.
 He sounded grieved, which made it all the worse.
 “It’s a fool’s dream.
 I’m doing all I can, I’m trying to rebuilt what father and mother left me, but I can’t—”

 His voice choked.
 Despite the strength he had regained and the comfort of knowing the war to be far behind them, Jiang Cheng looked completely exhausted.

 He was overseeing all the repairs of the main house.
 He was training and recruiting people, finding masters to teach the ways of cultivation in his stead when work buried him alive.
 He asked Wei Wuxian for no help in this, even though he wished to; even though, for weeks now, he had looked at Wei Wuxian in anger, wondering why Wei Wuxian wasn’t offering to teach.

 And, in truth, did Wei Wuxian have a right to ask this of him?
 Did he have a right to populate the sect whose destruction he caused with people he wanted to save, when Jiang Cheng would be the one to deal with the consequences?

-“The children can stay,” Jiang Cheng said once his emotion had gone way.
+“The children can stay,” Jiang Cheng said once his darker emotion had gone away.
 He stood once again to the full of his height, his chin lifted forward, the way it always was when he made a promise.

 The way it was when he had told Wei Wuxian, I’ll keep all the dogs away from you.